This program is offered at Clark State's Springfield - Leffel Lane location.

 The Physical Therapist Assistant program must restrict the number of students accepted into the program each year due to the limited availability of clinical sites.
 The program is currently able to accept a maximum of 36 students each year; (26 students in Springfield and 10 students in Columbus.)
 Acceptance into the PTA program is a competitive process and application does not guarantee admission.*

 In addition to completing the standard procedures for admission to the College, students must apply to the PTA program.
-The PTA program application process, criteria, selection process, and time line are provided in the PTA Application Handbook which is linked to the PTA program page on the College's website and is also available from the Admissions Office and the Health, Human, and Public Services Division Office.
+The PTA program application process, criteria, selection process, and time line are provided in the PTA Application Handbookwhich is linked on the PTA program page on the College's website and is also available from the Admissions Office and the Health, Human, and Public Services Division Office.
 Abbreviated information about this admission process is also provided here.

 Students must have completed the following academic requirements to be eligible to apply to the Physical Therapist Assistant program:

-- A minimum COMPASS reading score of 70.
-If the student does not obtain a 70, he/she is required to take and pass with a grade of C or better the appropriate college preparatory course (CPE 0100 and/or CPE 0200).
-Students are excused from taking COMPASS reading exam if reading score on the recent (within three years) ACT or SAT exam is greater than or equal to 21 on ACT and 450 on SAT.
+- An ACCUPLACER reading score indicating college ready reading skills.
+If the student does not obtain appropriate score he/she is required to take and pass CPE 0200 with a grade of C or higher, or ENG 0800 with a grade of A, or ENG 0850 with a grade of C or higher.
+Students are excused from taking placement reading exam if reading score on a recent (within three years) ACT or SAT exam is greater than or equal to 21 on ACT and 450 on SAT.

 - An ACCUPLACER writing score indicating college ready writing skills.
 If the student does not obtain a appropriate score, he/she is required to take and pass the appropriate college preparatory course (CPE 0300 with a B or higher, or ENG 0900 with a grade of C or higher, or CPE 0400 with a C or higher).
 Students are excused from taking placement writing exam if writing score on recent (within three years) ACT or SAT exam is equal to or greater than 18 on ACT or 430 on the SAT.